Julian Goldsmid: Marriage

 In 1868, Goldsmid married Virginia Philipson of Florence and had eight daughters.
 As he had no son, his entailed property passed to a male relative, his house in Piccadilly being converted into the Isthmian Club.

-Deaths
+Death

 Goldsmid died at the age of 57 at Brighton where his grandfather, Sir Isaac Goldsmid had purchased the Wick Estate in 1830.
 "Julian Road" in the estate is named after him.